neurusL/_programming/ALG/01_search_space_01.md

             if sum >= target:
                 right -= 1
             else:
+                # * a general technique of count result in different ways
                 # all (left, right) are valid pairs whose sum < target
                 res += (right - left)
                 # consider next left